 Just to clarify, by “almost free” I’m referring to maybe spending a few dollars at most – typically just for transportation reasons.
 Unless otherwise noted in the description, the only cost involved would be the metro fare to reach the location.
 At time of writing, a one-way ride costs only 2400 COP (or just under $1 USD).

-One additional bonus, Medellin has WiFi hot spots spread throughout the city!
+One additional bonus, Medellin has free WiFi hot spots spread throughout the city!
 You should have no problem getting online while relaxing in a park or any other major public space.

 Pueblito Paisa is a re-creation of a small Colombian village perched atop Nutibarra hill, just west of El Poblado.
 The setting itself is more of a tourist spot than anything else, souvenir shops and food stalls filling most of the space.
 Nevertheless, the views from up top are outstanding!